Gary’s pattern-planner

 Various patterns, spanish braid

-This was a huge surprise!
-I didn’t think many braiders had even tried the tutorial I had posted for this braid.
-I learned this 17th C. loop braid from a recent monograph by Joy Boutrup,*1 and last year I posted a video-tutorial on it.
+I learned this 17th C. loop braid from a monograph by Joy Boutrup,*1 and shortly after I started this blog I posted a tutorial on it.
 It is a really fun braid, flatter and more intricate than the 7-loop square braid, but requiring no more loops (or fingers) to braid it.
+This intricate 7-loop braid was only mentioned in the 17th C. manuscripts as part of a larger, 2-person braid, but it is a great braid in its own right, that I thought more loop braiders might want to know about.

-Other than that monograph and my tutorial, so far there is no other info in print or online about this braid.
-I never got much response to the tutorial, even after I added a video to the instructions.
+Other than Joy Boutrup’s monograph and my tutorial, so far there is no other info in print or online about this braid.
+However, I never got much response to the tutorial, even after I eventually added a video to the instructions.
 Before Gary contacted me, Dominic was the only reader I knew of who had tried the braid—here are two photos of his spanish braid bracelet, in what I call the “Edge” color-pattern (along with a beautiful star knot fastener):

 fingerloop braiding - Dom's spanish 7-loop braidDomsSpanish1c